 Melee had Ditto as a Poké Ball Pokémon.
 It would copy the summoner and attack everyone else.
 It was taken out because it crashed the console.

-Had Mother 3 not been delayed at the time, Ness might have been replaced by Lucas in Melee (and presumably Brawl.)
+Had MOTHER 3 not been delayed at the time, Ness would have been replaced by Lucas in Melee.

 According to an official post on the series's Miiverse community, the Villager was considered to be included in Brawl, but was scrapped due to being unsuited to battle.
-However, Nintendo later changed their mind, thinking he would be a unique character and make the game more interesting.
+However, Sakurai later changed his mind, thinking he would be a unique character and make the game more interesting.